tobitobita/php-export/README.md

 How to install
 ==========
-Download .jar file and save it under "plugins" folder in Astah Installation folder. php-export-x.x.x.jar : Adds a menu to export PHP code code-view-x.x.x.jar : Shows PHP code of selected model in the bottom view
+Download .jar file and save it under "plugins" folder in Astah Installation folder.
+[php-export-plugin.jar](https://s3.amazonaws.com/astah_plugins/php-export-plugin-1.0.4.jar "php-export-plugin") : Adds a menu to export PHP code
+[code-view-x.x.x.jar](https://s3.amazonaws.com/astah_plugins/code-view-plugin-1.0.1.jar "code-view-plugin") : Shows PHP code of selected model in the bottom view

 How to use
 ==========